To apply for a driver's license or renew your current driver's license, please follow the steps below.

 - You will need a letter of support from ISSS that states you are a student in good standing at the University of Kentucky.

-- Select the "Letter Request" form on the iCAT website and choose the "Driver's License/State ID Card" option.
+- Select the "Letter Request" e-form in iCAT and choose the "Driver's License/State ID Card" option.

-- Be sure to bring cash for payment, as they do not accept checks or credit cards.
+- Bring cash for payment.
+They do not accept checks or credit cards.
 Fees vary and are subject to change, so it is advisable to bring at least $60 with you.

 - You will also need proof of address.
 This should be a piece of mail addressed to you that has been post-marked within 30 days and delivered through the U.S. Postal Service.
 If you have not received any mail yet, you can mail yourself a letter and bring that with you after it has been delivered.

 - To know which items will be needed, non-US citizens should pick their visa type from the drop-down on this website: https://drive.ky.gov/driver-licensing/Pages/Non-US-Citizens.aspx (scroll down to *Required Documentation).

 - If you have not held a Kentucky Driver’s License in the past, you will be required to take the written, vision, and driving tests.

 NOTE: Non-immigrants are not allowed to register to vote.
 Please check "NO" when asked in your application.

 For more information about obtaining a driver's license, visit https://drive.ky.gov/driver-licensing/Pages/Non-US-Citizens.aspx.